 When we think about doing stretches, we often think about doing them before a workout or even when we wake up.
 But it turns out that stretching before you go to bed can have significant health benefits as well.
 Not only does stretching help you keep your muscles limber, improving flexibility and movement range, but it can also help you relax and get a better night’s sleep.

 Here are our favorite stretches to do before bed that will help you fall and stay asleep.
-Just remember to breath, no matter which exercises you?re doing!
+Just remember to breathe, no matter which exercises you’re doing!

 One of the easiest yoga stretches to do, this particular exercise can help massage and loosen sore lower back muscles, hips, and hamstrings.

 Start by lying on your back, face up.
 Bend your knees to your chest, keeping the flat part of your feet parallel to the ceiling.
 Grab the inside of your feet with your hands, palms facing outwards.
 Slowly move your knees to the outside, pulling them lower towards your armpits, while also keeping your heels above your knees.
 Gently rock side to side, like a baby in a swinging basinet.

 This one is super-easy and can be done in bed or on any flat surface.
 Not only will it help stretch out your hips, but it can also engage your core muscles, strengthening your posture.

 Lie face-up on your back with knees bent and feet flat on the floor.
 Place your arms at your sides, palms up (or down if it’s more comfortable).
 Keeping your shoulders touching the floor, slowly lift your hips until your torso is in a straight line with your thighs.
 Press down with your heels and engage your core muscles for more stability.
 Hold for about 10 seconds.